darkfibre/clutchplugin/README.md

 * Ensure the controls you assigned in Joystick Gremlin are not *also* assigned in iRacing, as this may give unexpected results.
 * Launch iRacing and go to **Options -> Controls**
   * Alt-Tab to Joystick Gremlin and go to **Tools -> Input Repeater**, this will enable a feature to repeat your most recent input multiple times on the virtual device, designed to assist in assigning controls.
+This step is only required if iRacing detects the physical paddle moving instead of the virtual axis.
   * Alt-Tab back to iRacing, select **second clutch**.
-(You could also do the primary clutch control, it doesn't matter)
+(You could also do the primary clutch control, but it requires you to recalibrate all of the pedals)
-  * Pull and release one of the paddles, wait a few seconds for iRacing to recognize the re-activation of the vjoy axis.
+  * Slowly pull and release the RIGHT paddle, wait a few seconds for iRacing to recognize the re-activation of the vjoy axis.
+You will see it cycle a few times.
   * Click **Done**.
   * Go back to Joystick gremlin and **disable the Input Repeater**.
 * Hop in a car and test it out.
 Pull the left clutch paddle and use the Increment/Decrement controls to adjust the bite point.
 Pull the right paddle for full clutch engagement.